DavidBrown67/Dog-Photography/README.md

 For a good user experience I wanted to give a clear, concise interface for the user to choose a price package.
 I did not want to overwhelm with information and choice options.
-For this reason I decided to present 3 cards, side by side, styled in keeping with the overall website design.
+For this reason I decided to present three cards, side by side, styled in keeping with the overall website design.
 I needed the cards to stack vertically when viewed using a mobile device, so that they are still clear to read.
-The cards will have the same structure with 3 different price options.
+The cards will have the same structure with three different price options.
 I wanted to make it simple for the user to compare.
 I want to make the cards interactive and add a select button, so that when selected they will take the user to a booking form.
 However, I have not obtained the necessary skills to achieve this yet.
 The plan is to add this later in my course.